openresty/stapxx/README.markdown

 ### Default values

-It's possible to specify a default value for a built-in variale by means of the `default` trait, as in
+It's possible to specify a default value for a macro variale by means of the `default` trait, as in

     foreach (key in stats- limit $^arg_limit :default(1000)) {
         ...